-Bravo Niagara! is proud to support the Town of Niagara-on-the-Lake's Voices of Freedom Park and will be curating the artistic programming for the opening ceremony on September 17, 2018.
+Bravo Niagara! is proud to support the Town of Niagara-on-the-Lake's Voices of Freedom Park which will be unveiled in the fall of 2018.

 The inaugural Voices of Freedom Festival received endorsement by the UNESCO Slave Route Project for highlighting the cultural interactions born out of slavery and the slave trade.
 Further in connection to the festival, Bravo Niagara!'s Executive Director Alexis Spieldenner received the Lincoln M. Alexander Award at Queen's Park in 2017.
 Past Voices of Freedom Festival artists include Richard Bona, Measha Brueggergosman, Wycliffe Gordon, Diana Braithwaite and Chris Whiteley, Harrison Kennedy, and more.